Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/Alerts/readme.md

 Included in Recorded Future Intelligence Solution: **Yes**\
 Requires **/recordedfuturev2** API keys as described in the [Connector authorization](../readme.md#connectors-authorization) section.

 Retrieves Alerts and stores them in a custom log in the Log Analytic Workspace.
-More information on <a href="https://support.recordedfuture.com/hc/en-us/articles/115002151327-Setting-up-Event-Alerts" target="_blank">Alerts</a> (requires login)
+More information on <a href="https://support.recordedfuture.com/hc/en-us/articles/115002151327-Setting-up-Event-Alerts" target="_blank">Alerts</a> (requires Recorded Future login)

 The Alert importer playbook can create sentinel incidents when receiving alerts.
 Its possible to turn off incident generation by setting the logic app parameter create_incident to false.